jostroff/Angular-Webflux/README.md

   Install Angular on STS as well.

-  Make sure also that, before running any Angular application installed on your own machine, you also do "npm install", and then "ng serve" in terminal on that project.
+  Before running any Angular application installed on machine, also do "npm update", "npm install", "npm

   Run "ng serve --open" on terminal.
 ```